Truncate filter plugin

 This truncates on bytes values, not character count.
 In practice, this should mean that the truncated length is somewhere between length_bytes and length_bytes - 6 (UTF-8 supports up to 6-byte characters).

-Truncate Filter Configuration Optionsedit
+Truncate Filter Configuration Options

-This plugin supports the following configuration options plus the Common Options described later.
+This plugin supports the following configuration options plus the Common options described later.

 Setting Input type Required